 Of course, the fact that the Christian school associations that began to emerge in Australia in 1954 were independent does not mean that the Reformed Churches had no role to play.
 Rather, the Reformed Churches nurtured the fledgling Christian school associations, widely championed the cause of Christian parent-controlled education and provided the vast majority of volunteers who became office-bearers in the new Christian school associations as well as the members of those associations.

-Personally, I am greatly encouraged by the history of Tyndale and its sister schools in the Australian Christian parent-controlled schools movement.
-This history is all the more astonishing when the particular circumstances are recalled – migrants who fled a small, war-ravaged nation in Europe in order to establish themselves in another country on the other side of the world, an unfamiliar country with a different language and culture that lacked at least some of the institutions taken for granted in The Netherlands, such as Christian schools.
+The history of Tyndale and its sister schools in the Australian Christian parent-controlled schools movement is all the more astonishing when the particular circumstances are recalled.
+Migrants who fled a small, war-ravaged nation in Europe in order to establish themselves in another country on the other side of the world, an unfamiliar country with a different language and culture that lacked at least some of the institutions taken for granted in The Netherlands, such as Christian schools.
 Despite the acute pressure they experienced in learning a new language, finding suitable accommodation, finding employment and establishing a church, these faithful folk brought to Australia a vision for Christian parent-controlled education that in turn was shaped by their Reformation heritage and world-view.
-As a result, my own family and many others besides have been greatly blessed and continue to be blessed, thanks be to Almighty God whose is the kingdom, the power and the glory forever.